tomeshnet/tomesh.net/_posts/2018-09-29-mesh-picnic.md

 - File sharing through the [InterPlanetary File System](https://ipfs.io/) (IPFS)
 - Proof-of-concept long-range wireless link

-Bring a laptop or smartphone to join the mesh network!
+Bring a laptop or smartphone to participate in these mesh network demos!

 **Indoor activities**
-- Computer components breakdown
+- Computer Disassembly and Hardware Check
+- Demonstrations of Free and Open Source Software
-- Free Geek Sale
+- 1-Day Sale on Desktop and Thrift Shop items!

 Do you have any e-waste you would like to donate to Free Geek?
 Bring it!
 See their list of [accepted electronics here](https://www.freegeektoronto.org/pick-up/).